-Potential conflicts of interest may also arise out of integration of Sustainability Risks (as defined in sub-section 8 of the sub-funds) into Partners Group's processes, systems and internal controls.
-Those conflicts of interest may include conflicts arising from remuneration or personal transactions of staff involved into the investment-decision process, conflicts of interest that could give rise to greenwashing, mis-selling or misrepresentation of investment strategies and conflicts of interest between different investment vehicles managed by Partners Group.
+Potential conflicts of interest may also arise out of integration of Sustainability Risks into the Fund Manager's processes, systems and internal controls.
+Those conflicts of interest may include conflicts arising from remuneration or personal transactions of staff involved into the investment-decision process, conflicts of interest that could give rise to greenwashing, mis-selling or misrepresentation of investment strategies and conflicts of interest between different investment vehicles managed by the Fund Manager.